tcalmant/ipopo/website-ipopo/source/tutorials/jpype.rst

 Then, it shows how to run an OSGi framework inside the loaded JVM and how to share services between Pelix and OSGi, and vice versa.

+.. important:: Do not mess with threads !
+It seems that jPype or JNI has some trouble being called from a thread different than the one used to load it.

+   In this tutorial, we will load the and use the JVM from the shell console thread.

 .. note:: This is not an OSGi tutorial, you might take a look on `Felix OSGi tutorials <http://felix.apache.org/site/apache-felix-osgi-tutorial.html>`_ before following this tutorial.

 Requirements
 ************

-This tutorial has been written on a Fedora 18 machine, using Java OpenJDK 1.7.0.
+This tutorial has been written on Fedora 18 and Ubuntu 12.04, both using Java OpenJDK 7.

 As it is a compiled extension, you also need to have installed:

 * a C++ compiler (*gcc-c++*)
 * the Java development files (JDK packages should have the required files)

   * a well defined ``JAVA_HOME`` environment property

 * the Python development files (*python-dev*)